rozbb/readtomyshoe/README.md

 - [ ] Make playqueue reset time if the article is done(?)
 - [ ] Add an archive feature for articles whose audio has been pruned
 - [ ] Make it so that deleting an article from the queue deletes all its copies from the queue
-- [ ] Make filenames safe.
-Filenames should be alphanumeric and end with the hash of contents.
-Put title and URL in ID3 metadata.
-And when serving the file list, cache the metadata so we don't open all the files every call.
-Subpoint: use a filesystem watcher to update the metadata, and use Last-Modified-Since to save bandwidth
 - [ ] Write more accessible progress notifs for adding to queue, and error notifs for fetch and what not
 - [ ] Make the Dockerfile compatible with external volumes
 - [ ] Fix caching in dev mode (the trouble is that assets are in `/assets/` in prod, but `/` in dev)